Projects & Publications

 The City of St. Augustine is currently developing a formalized Historic Preservation Master Plan.
 To learn more about historic preservation planning generally, the steps being taken to develop St. Augustine's Historic Preservation Master Plan, and how to become more involved in the process, visit the Historic Preservation Master Plan page.

 With funds provided by the Florida Division of Historical Resources grant (awarded in the fall of 2015), plaques have been installed on over 30 historic properties throughout downtown St. Augustine.
 Selected from the list of buildings already posted on wayfinding directory signs, these locations include original colonial buildings and properties individually listed on the National Register.
+The markers also include references to a mobile website.
 Visit the Historic Property Markers page to learn more.

 Click on the links below to see additional documents produced and used by the Planning and Building Department:

 - A Pilot Evaluation of Neighborhood Character for Model Land Company, 2006